DafetiteOgaga/custom_commands/README.md

 This file contains the notable changes made to the Custom Commands project.

+Version 1.0.1 (20-08-2023)
 Version 1.0.0 (19-08-2023)
 ## New
+	- Added sample screenshot of the menu when the script is executed
 	- Added the git username and email feature locally to the create and clone repository commands (specific to the current working repository)
 	- Added reminder to users not to create a repository within an existing repository
 	- Added reminder to users not to clone into an existing repository